shirleyjambu/bAmazon/README.md

 - - -

 ### Challenge #3: Supervisor View (Final Level)

-1. Create a new MySQL table called `departments`.
-Your table should include the following columns:

-   * department_id

-   * department_name

-   * over_head_costs (A dummy number you set for each department)

-2. Modify the products table so that there's a product_sales column, and modify your `bamazonCustomer.js` app so that when a customer purchases anything from the store, the price of the product multiplied by the quantity purchased is added to the product's product_sales column.

-   * Make sure your app still updates the inventory listed in the `products` column.

 3. Create another Node app called `bamazonSupervisor.js`.
 Running this application will list a set of menu options: